-- 7. recognise, record and interpret receipts into and payments from office and client accounts - 8. prepare a simple statement for clients on completion of a matter.
+- 1. Recognise, record and interpret receipts into and payments from office and client accounts as well as transfers between office and client accounts and between two client accounts; - 2.
+Prepare a simple statement for clients on completion of a matter.